top of page

 Our Approach to Pelvic Health

-Our pelvic health treatments integrate dry needling, acupuncture, and adjunctive therapies like cupping or guasha when appropriate.
-This multifaceted approach addresses both the symptoms and underlying causes of your pelvic floor dysfunction.
+Integrated Treatment Our pelvic health treatments integrate trigger point dry needling, orthopedic acupuncture, and Sports Medicine Acupuncture® as the core modalities, with adjunctive therapies such as cupping or gua sha applied when appropriate.
+This multifaceted approach addresses both the local tissue dysfunction and the broader neurological and circulatory factors that perpetuate pelvic floor conditions.

-If needed we provide education and personalized recommendations for home exercises, lifestyle modifications, and self-care techniques to complement your pelvic floor physical therapy, in-office treatments and maximize your results.
+Self-Care Support We provide education and personalized recommendations for home exercises, breathing strategies, lifestyle modifications, and self-care techniques designed to complement your in-office treatments and any concurrent pelvic floor physical therapy.
+Patient education is considered a core part of treatment, not an afterthought.

-For chronic conditions, we develop long-term management strategies that combine periodic treatments with self-care practices to maintain your improvements and prevent recurrence.
+Ongoing Management For chronic pelvic conditions, we develop long-term management strategies combining periodic treatment with home practice to maintain improvements and prevent recurrence.
+Many patients transition to monthly or bimonthly maintenance visits once initial resolution is achieved.

 Patient Success Stories